The-Cooper-Union-CS102/Course-Overview/README.md

 be able to attend class due to time zone differences.
 If this is the case for you, please message me and we will discuss some solutions.

+Whatever you decide, all lectures will be recorded and freely available.

 ## Office Hours

 I will hold office hours at least twice a week: